vijay-velu/Coursera-Downloader/README.md

 # Coursera-Downloader

-a gui on top of the coursera-dl <a href="https://github.com/raffaem/cs-dlp">fork by raffaem</a> for easy downloading of coursera courses
+a gui on top of the coursera-dl script for easy downloading of coursera courses

 Site for downloading the windows app: http://coursera-downloader.rf.gd/